 Chromatic aberration is a lens deficiency and one that results in the different waves of light getting focused at different distances leading to an effect known as ‘color fringing.’
 You would find the edges of your image having a lot of purple fringing.

 The lens has a maximum aperture of f/1.8 and is powered by Canon’s STM (Stepping Motor Technology).
-Stepping motor technology is a slower than usual auto-focusing mechanism, but the use of this technology is geared towards movie shooting where smoother auto-focus locks is the need.
+Stepping motor technology is a slower than usual auto-focusing mechanism, but the use of this technology is geared toward movie shooting where smoother auto-focus locks are needed.

 Super Integrated Coating on the lens takes care of flares and ghosting.
 The manual focusing ring on the 50mm along with the physical ring that controls aperture gives it versatility.

 This is one of those rare lenses you can reverse mount using a lens reversal adapter ring and still be able to change apertures.
 This allows you to use it for macro photography as well.